Cybercrime is scary. Its consequences disrupt organizations and can endanger the lives of people who depend on them for services.

 Find additional information about cyber security awareness at United States Computer Emergency Readiness Team: https://www.us-cert.gov/security-publications/Ransomware

-Learn about free cyber security training for government employees at the National Initiative for Cybersecurity Careers and Studies: https://niccs.us-cert.gov/featured-stories
+Learn about cyber security jobs and free training for government employees at the National Initiative for Cybersecurity Careers and Studies: https://niccs.us-cert.gov/featured-stories